philipturner/philipturner/README.md

 ```
 -->

-🔭 I'm currently bringing back [Swift for TensorFlow](https://github.com/tensorflow/swift), transforming it into a universal platform for GPU-accelerated machine learning.
+⚡ I brought back [Swift for TensorFlow](https://github.com/tensorflow/swift), then worked on transforming it into a universal platform for GPU-accelerated machine learning.
 Check out [s4tf-subprojects](https://github.com/philipturner/s4tf-subprojects) for an overview of this effort.

 ⚡ I created [ARHeadsetKit](https://github.com/philipturner/ARHeadsetKit), which brought the first AR headset experiences accessible to the average person.
 This included [unprecedented research](https://github.com/philipturner/scene-color-reconstruction) into reconstructing reality in VR with constrained processing power.